GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 ### Environment variables:

-Set the following environment variables by updating the deployment file to run this on a GKE cluster.
+Set the following environment variables by updating the deployment file to run on a GKE cluster.
 1. Set the environment variables required to run the demo.
 These include:

   * `PROJECT`: The GCP project you're using.

-  * `CKPT_DIR_PATH`: The full path of the directory where checkpoints will be saved, in the formats `gs://<bucket>/<directory>/`
+  * `CKPT_DIR_PATH`: The full path of the directory in which to save checkpoints, in the format `gs://<bucket>/<directory>/`

   * `WORLD_SIZE`: The number of nodes.